Leopold Auer: Russia

 Rubinstein was in search for a violin professor for the Saint Petersburg Conservatory, which he had founded in 1862, and he proposed Auer.
 Auer agreed to a three-year contract, also as soloist at the court of Grand Duchess Helena.
 At first, music critics in St. Petersburg harshly criticized Auer's playing and compared it unfavorably with that of his predecessor, Wieniawski.
 But Tchaikovsky's admiration for Auer's playing led to its acceptance.
 Auer would stay for 49 years (1868-1917).
 During that time he held the position of first violinist to the orchestra of the St. Petersburg Imperial Theatres.
 This included the principal venue of the Imperial Ballet and Opera, the Imperial Bolshoi Kamenny Theatre (until 1886), and later the Imperial Mariinsky Theatre, as well as the Imperial Theatres of Peterhof and the Hermitage.
 Until 1906, Auer played almost all of the violin solos in the ballets performed by the Imperial Ballet, the majority of which were choreographed by Marius Petipa.
 Before Auer, Vieuxtemps and Wieniawski had played the ballet solos.

 Until 1906, Auer was also leader of the string quartet for the Russian Musical Society (RMS).
 This quartet's concerts were as integral a part of the Saint Petersburg musical scene as their counterparts led by Joachim in Berlin.
 Criticism arose in later years of less-than-perfect ensemble playing and insufficient attention to contemporary Russian music.
 Nevertheless, Auer's group performed quartets by Tchaikovsky, Alexander Borodin, Alexander Glazunov and Nikolai Rimsky-Korsakov.
 The group also played music by Johannes Brahms and Robert Schumann, along with Louis Spohr, Joachim Raff and other lesser known German composers.

-Sometime around 1870, Auer decided to convert to Russian Orthodoxy.
+Sometime around 1870, Auer decided to convert to Russian Christian Orthodoxy.